Indra Sahdan Daud: International career

 Indra Sahdan captaining the Singapore national team.

 Indra made his debut for the Singapore national team in a World Cup qualifier against Kuwait on 26 April 1997.

-Considered one of the best strikers to play for Singapore over the last decade, Indra has a knack for finding the net in big games, scoring goals against higher-ranked nations like Uruguay and Japan.
+Considered one of the best strikers to play for Singapore over the last decade, Indra is noted for finding the net in big games, scoring goals against higher-ranked nations like Uruguay and Japan.

 Indra was part of the Singapore squad for the 2004 AFF Championship.
 Despite failing to strike up a partnership with Agu Casmir, he ended up scoring the opener in the home leg of the 2004 AFF Championship as Singapore won the tournament.
 It was their second ASEAN title after 1998, in which Indra missed after he was dropped from the national squad for skipping training.

 While playing for the national team against Malaysia in May 2006, Indra suffered a knee injury which sidelined him for the rest of the league season.
 He made his return to the national team for the 2006 King's Cup in December and the 2007 AFF Championship in early 2007.
 The Lions won their second consecutive ASEAN title.

 With national team captain, Aide Iskandar dropped from the national side for the friendly against UAE, Indra took over the armband and led the side to a 1–1 draw.
 Just hours before the kick off of the 2010 World Cup 2010 qualifier against Tajikistan on 9 November 2007, Aide Iskandar sensationally retired from international football.
 Indra was appointed the new captain.

 Indra is an inductee of the FIFA Century Club.

 Following the appointment of Bernd Stange as national head coach, Indra was recalled to the national team after a three-year absence following his apparent international retirement in 2010 to face Myanmar in an away friendly on 4 June 2013.
 He started the match as captain, earning his 110th cap as the team won 2–0.
 Three days later, he scored his 31st international goal in a 5–2 win over Laos.
 His return to the national team was cut short four matches in when he suffered a leg break against Hong Kong on 10 September 2013.

+Manager career

+In January 2022, Indra was recruited as one of the backroom staff as a video analyst for Tanjong Pagar United working under head coach Hasrin Jailani.

+In January 2023, Indra was then recruited by Balestier Khalsa to coach their under-21 side where later he became the club assistant coach in 2025 ahead of the 2025–26 season working under Marko Kraljević.